 Once you generate clusters, before optimizing, you can view basic data such as the number of Tasks associated with each cluster, the total service duration for each cluster, and the total dimension sum for all Tasks in each cluster.

-It's also possible to assign one or more Drivers to a specific cluster by selecting them and dragging and dropping them into the desired cluster on the list. this will also prompt a custom optimization dialogue allowing you to customize each assignment.
-Once you're happy with your optimization setup click Optimize.
+It's also possible to assign one or more Drivers to a specific cluster by selecting them and dragging and dropping them into the desired cluster on the list.
+This will also prompt a custom optimization dialogue, allowing you to customize each assignment.
+Once you're happy with your optimization setup, click Optimize.